Artists in Bulawayo

 Established artists, gallery personnel and local patrons have come together to form the Visual Artists’ Association of Bulawayo (VAAB).
 It aims to encourage and stimulate artists in the Bulawayo area, and to contribute to Zimbabwean culture.
 It promotes the artists and their work at home and abroad and encourages ties between artists and cultural bodies.
 Importantly, it is very active in developing young talent, and holds various classes and practical sessions, plus lectures and filmshows to encourage creative thought and experience.
 All the artists from Bulawayo that Guruve promote are members of VAAB.

 One of the founding principles of Guruve is that we should invest in the future of art in Africa and use income to boost the limited resources of the artists we promote – all part of building strong long-term relationships.

-In 2002, Guruve sponsored a workshop for young artists in Bulawayo.
+In 2002, Guruve sponsored a workshop for schoolchildren and young artists in Bulawayo.
 Through a donation to VAAB we financed an event open to local young artists.
-The two-day event was held in the Matopos National Park - full of awe-inspiring natural scenery.
+The two-day event was held in the Matopos National Park – full of awe-inspiring natural scenery.
 Approximately 30 participants of school age had the unique opportunity to immerse themselves in art for three days.
 We hope it gave them the experience and confidence to consider becoming full-time artists in the future.
 It was such a success that a bigger event was held in April 2003, again with Guruve as the main sponsor.